ASME Relay For Life 2013

 Wrapping up for this year's ASME/AICHE Ettiquette Dinner with Anthony Cawdron

-Rube Goldberg Took 1st Place at Purdue's 2013 Rube Goldber Competition
+Rube Goldberg Took 1st Place at Purdue's 2013 Rube Goldberg Competition

 There is not better example of how ASME "Sets the Standard" then when our teams compete and showcase their skills in practice.
 Congraduations to Allision Fifer and her team for brining home 1st place at this year's Rube Goldber Design Compeition.
 As the head to nationals, they have made Purdue ME proud by continuing the tradition of student ecellence and applying thier